EastEnders cast: Who is joining, leaving and returning to the soap?

 Peter Beale (Dayle Hudson)

-Another Beale kid, another new face – newcomer Hudson takes over from Ben Hardy as Ian’s prodigal son Peter who returns for the 35th anniversary episodes in mid-February.
-Five years after leaving in the aftermath of his twin sister Lucy’s murder by little brother Bobby, Peter is back from New Zealand for an as-yet unspecified reason…
+Another Beale kid, another new face – newcomer Hudson takes over from Ben Hardy as Ian’s prodigal son Peter who made his reappearance during the 35th anniversary episodes.
+Five years after leaving in the aftermath of his twin sister Lucy’s murder by little brother Bobby, Peter is back from New Zealand having split from girlfriend Lauren Branning.
+Following Bobby’s beating, can the brothers make amends?
+And why are him and Lauren not together?

 Suki Panesar (Balvinder Sopal)